victorcaquilpan/Tutorial-DPC-AIML/README.md

 Short demo/tutorial how you can use the AIML' shared computing resource, known as **Deep Puple Cluster (DPC)**.
 This is a different cluster than Phoenix and it can be used for any AIML member.
 Unlike Phoenix, DPC uses Kubernetes and Docker containers for deployment.

+Some advantages of using DPC:

+* GPU availability (see the GPUs available below)
+* You can run many experiments (it depends on availability)
+* Option of running in multiple GPUs
+* Max. default storage of 1TB (you can ask Hui to get more temporal storage)
+* Internet connection (great for recording the logs in real time - try [Wandb](https://wandb.ai/) 😀)

 Cluster Composition

 ```